Aircraft Appraisal 101

 The important point to consider is understanding what the upgrade path looks like – what is being installed and what is being removed – to get a better sense of the outcome.
 To understand the overall market value of the aircraft once the project is completed really requires the services of a professional appraiser that knows the avionics market and is familiar with the airframe in which it is installed.

-At this point you are probably thinking that the problem is solved and the only thing anyone needs to do is hire an NAAA* appraiser to understand the aircraft’s market value.
-Not exactly.
+At this point you are probably thinking that the problem is solved and the only thing anyone needs to do is hire a PAAO Appraiser to understand the aircraft’s market value.
+Well, not exactly.

 Think about the salesperson who said, “I had someone looking at that very aircraft just the other day.”